-The U.S. housing market has certainly shifted throughout the year, and we must recognize the current conditions homebuyers and sellers face.
-Of course, different regions vary from the broad national trends, so we’ve included a Local Lowdown below to provide you with in-depth coverage of your area.
+Different regions and individual houses vary from the broad national trends, so we’ve included a Local Lowdown below to provide you with in-depth coverage for your area.
+In general, higher-priced regions (the West and Northeast) have been hit harder by mortgage rate hikes than less expensive markets (the South and Midwest) because of the absolute dollar cost of the rate hikes and limited ability to build new homes.
 As always, we will continue to monitor the housing and economic markets to best guide you in buying or selling your home.

 Stay up to date on the latest real estate trends.